GaetanLepage/phd-manuscript/sections/3_ssl/3_multisource.typ

 ==== Microphone array <sec:ssl:multi_source:mic_array>

+For this investigation, a four microphone array is used.
+The sensors form a square TODO
 #gaet[
   Is a scheme of the array necessary here ?
   According to me, it would not help a lot with understanding.